Species at Risk Committee

 Who are they?

 All the members of the Species at Risk Committee are experts on species, habitat, northern ecosystems or conservation.
-Their expertise comes from Aboriginal traditional knowledge, community knowledge or science.
+Their expertise comes from Indigenous traditional knowledge, community knowledge or science.
 They do not represent the group that appointed them, or anyone else.
 They act as independent experts.

 Species at Risk Committee members are appointed by the four wildlife co-management boards established under settled land claim and self-government agreements, the Government of Canada, and the Government of the Northwest Territories (represented by the Minister of Environment and Natural Resources (ENR)).
 In areas without settled land claims, members are appointed by the Minister of ENR after consultation with the appropriate groups.
 Appointments are for up to five years.